Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Introduction

 Finally, we conclude by discussing that our insights extend beyond the linear-in-means model, to other linear regression models with network-based instruments.
 Thus, close attention to network structure and its growth with sample size must be considered when implementing such instruments.

 The rest of the paper is organized as follows: Section \ref{S2} provides a brief review of literature, while Section \ref{S3} contains the main theoretical results of our paper.
 Section \ref{S4} provides results on our Monte Carlo simulations, while Section \ref{S5} provides the empirical applications.
 We conclude in Section \ref{S6}.
+All proofs are provided in Appendix Section \ref{SA1}.